-Our regular summer camp program runs for nine weeks, usually from the last week in June through the third week in August.
+Our regular summer camp program runs for ten weeks, usually from the late June through the third week in August.
 Your child can look forward to a full summer of fun activities here plus all the opportunities to make new friends at our Elkins Park, PA camp.

-Campers usually attend the full nine weeks, but partial season attendance, on a per week basis, is also possible.
+Campers usually attend the full ten weeks, but partial season attendance, on a per week basis, is also possible.
 Transportation can be provided; extended hours are available but without the transportation option.

 Give us a call to learn more about these options and more camp details: 267-939-4455